South Asia floods hampering access to food, clean water

 Associated Press

-DHAKA, Bangladesh (AP) — Floods in South Asia wreaking havoc Monday hindered authorities’ efforts to deliver food and drinking water to shelters across Assam in northeastern India and north and northeastern regions of Bangladesh.

-More than a dozen people died across Bangladesh since the monsoon began last week, authorities said.
-The government called in soldiers Friday to help evacuate people, and Ekattor TV station said millions remained without electricity.
+Those who remain in their homes can be seen wading through streets flooded up to their knees.
+In Sylhet, an eastern Bangladesh city on the Surma River, a man stands in the doorway of his flooded shop, where top shelves are crammed with things in an effort to keep them above water.
+Two women stand inside a flooded home lit only by the cloudy sky outside.
+Local TV said millions remained without electricity.

-Enamur Rahman, junior minister for disaster and relief, said that up to 100,000 people have been evacuated in the worst-hit Sunamganj and Sylhet districts, and about 4 million people have been marooned in the area, the United News of Bangladesh agency said.
+Enamur Rahman, junior minister for disaster and relief, said that up to 100,000 people have been evacuated in the worst-hit districts, including Sylhet.
+About 4 million people have been marooned in the area, the United News of Bangladesh said.

-Flooding also continued to ravage India’s northeastern Assam where two policemen engaged in rescue operations were washed away by floodwaters Sunday, an official at the police control room in the state capital Gauhati said.
+Flooding also continued to ravage India’s northeastern Assam state where two policemen engaged in rescue operations were washed away by floodwaters Sunday, an official in the state capital Gauhati said.

 Chief Minister Himanta Biswa Sarma said Monday his administration was in the process of airlifting food and fuel by military helicopters to some parts of the state that were badly affected.